 Tax advice in Saudi Arabia

-ZATCA recently launched an app to assist with the digital management of tax affairs for both individuals and companies.
+ZATCA launched an app to assist with the digital management of tax affairs for both individuals and companies.

 Although Saudi Arabia doesn’t have a general income tax system, expats in the Kingdom can benefit from tax advice to make sure that their affairs are kept in good order, particularly if they are earning money there.
 Moreover, professional advice can not only help you avoid penalties but also ensure that tax bills are kept at a reasonable rate.